How to improve Accessibility on your WordPress Website?

 Are you planning to make an accessible WordPress website?
 Congratulations, your site will be open to the widest possible audience!

-It’s essential to recognise the fact that not all of your potential visitors are the same.
+It’s essential to recognize the fact that not all of your potential visitors are the same.
 Many of us take simple capabilities for granted.
 When designing any website, designers and developers must understand that there can be users who cannot see web pages or use the mouse or keyboard as we can.

 Based on how your WordPress website was created, chances are you are blocking a significant portion of your audience from experiencing your content.
-However, thanks to the accessibility features on the new WordPress themes, you can now improve your website’s reach.
+However, thanks to the accessibility features of the new WordPress themes, you can now improve your website’s reach.

 Quality Tips, Tricks, and Hacks to Have Improved Accessibility on WordPress Site